p4lang/gsoc/2025/projects/bmv2_pkt_out/README.md

   <img src="assets/egress_example.png" width="700"><br>egress_single_selector_test Overview
 </p>

 We have a multicast after the ingress, which pushes to replicas to 3 egress ports.
 They will go through the selector in the egress block, which has 3 members in this configured group (foo1~3).
 So in total, it will have 3*3=9 packets output.
+Be aware that only 2 of the 3 output packets (colored yellow with dashed borderline) are "generated" from the fanout (see the demo below for corresponding event logs).
+They green one is generated from applying the first member to the input packet.
 Note that after multicast, the original packet will be dropped.

 #### Trace Output